Wednesday, March 13, 2013 at 6:28 PM

 Hell, to listen to some papal experts extol his humility, simplicity, and spartan lifestyle (all pursuant to the Jesuitical vow of poverty), you’d think Bergoglio were going to shun the rich trappings of the Vatican and Castel Gandolfo to live in an Italian hostel and take the bus to church.

 Think about it folks: Is Pope Francis going to instruct the Curia to redistribute what remains of the Church’s ostentatious wealth after settling child-sex abuse cases to caring for the poor?
 I don’t think so.
 In fact, the Church is already closing schools for the poor instead of selling valuable artworks and other material possessions to settle these cases.

 On the other hand, he might instruct the cardinals (aka the “princes” of the Church for Christ’s sake) to follow his example by giving up their fancy apartments, cooks, and chauffeured limousines.
 But I suspect cardinals will be even less willing to follow the pope’s instruction in this respect than lay Catholics have been to follow the cardinals’ instruction with respect to contraception.

-Of course, that the pope is only doing what Jesus would indicates how much leaders of the Catholic Church have perverted and corrupted their holy mission.
+Of course, that the pope is only doing what Jesus would do indicates how much leaders of the Catholic Church have perverted and corrupted their holy mission.
 Indeed, that Bergoglio is the first pope to honor St. Francis is testament to how little interest even his predecessors have had throughout the ages in living lives of humility, simplicity, and poverty … as Jesus did.

 Much is being made of the historic firsts his election represents.
 Most notably, he is the first pope to hail from Latin America – the region that accounts for almost 40 percent of Catholics worldwide and where the Church is experiencing its fastest growth.
 I fear, however, that expectations for his papacy to usher in radical or even moderate change will be dashed.